 Beyond these examples

-These snippets focus on specific EntryType IAM features: role-based access control and batch and incremental member assignment.
-They’re intentionally minimal rather than full access control configurations.
+These snippets focus on specific IAM binding features: role-based access control and member and binding management.
+They’re intentionally minimal rather than full access control policies.

-The examples reference pre-existing infrastructure such as Dataplex EntryType resources and IAM principals (users, service accounts, groups).
-They focus on configuring IAM bindings rather than provisioning EntryTypes or managing identity providers.
+The examples reference pre-existing infrastructure such as Dataplex EntryType resources and a Google Cloud project with Dataplex enabled.
+They focus on configuring IAM bindings rather than provisioning EntryTypes themselves.

 To keep things focused, common IAM patterns are omitted, including:

-These omissions are intentional: the goal is to illustrate how EntryType IAM bindings are wired, not provide drop-in access control modules.
+These omissions are intentional: the goal is to illustrate how IAM bindings are wired to EntryTypes, not provide drop-in access control modules.
 See the EntryTypeIamBinding resource reference for all available configuration options.

 Let's manage GCP Dataplex Entry Type IAM Bindings